rust-lang/cargo/src/doc/crates-io.md

 permission, you can always go to https://crates.io/login, which will prompt you for permission if crates.io doesn’t have all the scopes it would like to.

-An additional barrier to querying github is that the organization may be actively denying third party access.
+An additional barrier to querying GitHub is that the organization may be actively denying third party access.
 To check this, you can go to:

     https://github.com/organizations/:org/settings/oauth_application_policy